Skip to main content

 Career

-Before taking up my current position, I have been a Marie Curie Junior Research Fellow (2012-2014) and a Wellcome Postdoctoral Research Associate (2014-2018) in the Department of English Studies at Durham University.
-My first postdoctoral appointment was as a IASH fellow at the University of Edinburgh (2011-2012).
-I am also a core member of the Wellcome Trust interdisciplinary project on auditory-verbal hallucinations ‘Hearing the Voice' at Durham University (2012-2021).
-I sit in the Steering Committee of the Institute of Medical Humanities.
-Outside Durham, I have been a member of a project on 'Narrative and Complex Systems' at the University of York (Interdisciplinary Centre for Narrative Studies) and of the 'History of Distributed Cognition' project (2014-2018; University of Edinburgh).
+I have been a Marie Curie Junior Research Fellow (2012-2014) and a Wellcome Postdoctoral Research Associate (2014-2018) in the Department of English Studies at Durham University.
+My first postdoctoral appointment was as an IASH fellow at the University of Edinburgh (2011-2012).
+I was a core member of the Wellcome Trust interdisciplinary project on auditory-verbal hallucinations, ‘Hearing the Voice' at Durham University (2012-2021).
+I am now a Co-I in the Wellcome Discovery Research Platform in Medical Humanities (2023-2030), where I am also the founding lab lead in the Narrative and Cognition Lab.
+I sit on the Steering Committee of the Institute of Medical Humanities, and I am an Affiliate Fellow in the Institute for Advanced Studies.
+Outside Durham, I am Affiliate Faculty at the Literature and the Mind Centre at the University of California, Santa Barbara.
+I have been a member of a project on 'Narrative and Complex Systems' at the University of York (Interdisciplinary Centre for Narrative Studies) and of the 'History of Distributed Cognition' project (2014-2018; University of Edinburgh).
 I have been co-leading with Ben Alderson-Day (Department of Psychology, Durham) an interdisciplinary IAS Major Project on 'Dreams, Narrative and Liminal Cognition' in 2020-2022 (Durham University).

 Research Interests